trondhindenes/Traefik-Flask-Opentracing-Blogpost/README.md

 Code and config for a blogpost that I wrote

+### Prerequisites
+You need:
+- Docker
+- Python3 with pip

 ### How to run
 1. Run the jaeger opentracing all-in-one thingy.
 This sets up a local in-memory collector, agent and query instance: